en_USEnglish

 Log monitoring and management

-Log monitoring and management in OpenStack are essential for diagnosing problems and ensuring system availability and performance.
+Monitoring and managing logs in OpenStack is essential for diagnosing problems and ensuring system availability and performance.
 Here are the tools for monitoring and analyzing logs in OpenStack:

 Monitoring tools